vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

   </tr>
 </table>
 5. (Optional) Modify the name of the VCH to create.
-6. Leave **Thumbprint** empty and click **Execute**.
+6. Enter the vCenter Server certificate thumbprint in the **Thumbprint** text box and click **Execute**.

-     The deployment of the VCH fails, but the certificate thumbprint of the target vCenter Server appears under **Execution Output**.
-7. Copy and paste the certificate thumbprint into **Thumbprint** and click **Execute** again.
+    If you leave **Thumprint** empty, the deployment of the VCH fails, but the certificate thumbprint of the target vCenter Server appears under **Execution Output**.
+Verify the validity of the thumbprint.
+If it is authentic, paste it into **Thumprint** and click **Execute** again.

+**Result**

 You can monitor the progress of the VCH deployment under **Execution Output**.
 Stay on the Installer page until the command finishes.
 Logs might stop streaming if you switch to other tabs or windows.

-**Result**

 At the end of a successful deployment, **Execution Output** displays information about the new VCH.